PUP-MSC-Web-Development/FRONTEND-WORKSHOP/Exercises/JavaScript-Exercises/README.md

->Maglagay ng description of the JavaScript exercises.
+>1.
+Maglagay ng description of the JavaScript exercises.
->Banggitin bakit may dalawang categories ang JavaScript exercises
+>2.
+Banggitin bakit may dalawang categories ang JavaScript exercises
->Encourage the learners to start at the javascript basics directory
+>3.
+Encourage the learners to start at the javascript basics directory